 xapiapps is a collection of applications used to record job performance observations and attendance at events.
 You can track real-world experiences for analysis alongside your training data.
 Both the performance observation and attendance checklist can be reported on in Watershed, enabling you to dive into the detail of observation performance for groups of learners and individuals, monitor attendance at events, or rank learners based on observation scores.
 Here’s how to set it up.

-[Editor's Note: This blog post was originally posted on March 21, 2017, and has been updated for comprehensiveness.]
+[Editor's Note: This blog post has been updated for comprehensiveness.]

 About the author